Charity Clothes Collection During Lockdown – Where Can You Donate?

 If your children are home more than ever before, you’re probably finding that there’s only so many toys or games they play with.
 With new and creative ways to keep them occupied, shared by celebs and families across the globe, many toys could be donated to charity through donation banks.

-Whilst we’re not encouraging people to venture outside unless necessary, as per Government Guidelines, by putting items these aside for when normality does return, donations will help charities raise vital funds that have been hit hard by shop closures.
+Whilst we’re not encouraging people to venture outside unless necessary, as per Government Guidelines, by putting items aside for when normality does return, donations will help charities raise vital funds that have been hit hard by shop closures.

 There has been a spike in people shopping online since the temporary closure of high street shops and sales of loungewear have been one of the most popular trends with more people working from home.
 Although this is circumstantial, as people start to get back to normal, these clothes may not be needed so will end up being sidelined for regular fashion – which is where charities come in!

-If you’re Spring cleaning your wardrobe, donations of good quality clothes are the perfect way for charities to get an extra income.
+If you’re cleaning out your wardrobe, donations of good quality clothes are the perfect way for charities to get an extra income.
 From selling online to re-stocking shops post lockdown, clothes are always sought after, especially now.
 Of course, if you have items that you wish to sell yourself, perhaps consider if there are any charities that some of the proceeds could go towards that will make a huge difference and ensure services can continue to run.

 With the weather improving getting out in the shed and garage may provide a change in scenery from the rest of the house.
 Keeping busy is important, so clearing out perfectly good or useful items that may have otherwise been intended for the tip, gives you no choice but to tidy up and put aside until lockdown is lifted.
 However, bric-a-brac, furniture and larger items can be collected by road teams when normality returns which: